jasonshamilton/MSBuild17/ContainerDependencies.md

 This document provides a summary view of how to define an effective Containerization Strategy as part of a multi-variable digital transformation.
 Specifically it focuses on the journey from monolithic datacenter footprints to Hybrid cloud models that support an end goal of a public cloud microservice architecture for large distributed systems.

 It maps out a path to support the existing software footprint, while moving towards the end goal in a step wise manner.
 It focuses on accomplishing multiple targets and goals with containerization both enabling lift and shift and a transformation scenarios.

-The following is a summary viewpoint on the transformation targets, the approaches taken, and how containerization plays a strategic role using Azure Service Fabric.
+Below are summary viewpoints on the transformation targets, the approaches taken, and how containerization plays a strategic role using Azure Service Fabric.

 # Transformation Targets